LibraryCarpentry/lc-python-intro/episodes/libraries.md

 ::::::::::::::::::::::::::::::::::::::::::::::::::

-## Use `help` to learn about the contents of a library "module."
+## Use `help` to learn about the contents of a library module.

-The `help()` function can tell us more about a library, including more information about its functions and/or variables.
-Note that in the help documentation below the library is referred to as a "module."
-These terms are often used interchangeably.
+The `help()` function can tell us more about a module in a library, including more information about its functions and/or variables.

 ```python
 help(string)